 THE FUTURE IS HERE!

 Move beyond just telling stories.
-Learn how to transport someone’s consciousness into a story to experience it using virtual and augmented reality headsets like the OCULUS RIFT, SAMSUNG GEAR VR, and HOLOLENS.
-You’ll gain practical, hands-on skills for building interactive 3D environments in the Unity gaming engine, as well as shooting and editing immersive 360-degree video using a state of the art spherical camera.
+Learn how to transport someone’s consciousness into a story to experience it using virtual and augmented reality headsets like Facebook’s OCULUS, the VIVE and mixed-reality headsets like the MAGIC LEAP.
+You’ll gain practical, hands-on skills for building interactive 3D environments in the Unity gaming engine, as well as shooting and editing immersive 360-degree video using state of the art spherical cameras.

 VR Storytelling is taught by Dan Pacheco, the Newhouse school’s Chair of Journalism Innovation, professional Oculus Rift developer and Edward R. Murrow award winner for The Des Moines Register’s Harvest of Change.
 It’s open to students from Newhouse, with five slots available to students from across Syracuse University.